Nat Fyfe: 2016–2018: Injury struggles and captaincy

-2019–present: Career-best form and second Brownlow Medal
+2019–2021: Career-best form and second Brownlow Medal

 Fyfe started the 2019 AFL season strongly, recording 32 disposals, 8 inside-fifties, and 10 clearances in Fremantle's Round 1 clash against North Melbourne, Fyfe followed up that performance with a similar one the next week, recording 31 disposals and 9 clearances.
 Fyfe continued this form throughout the season and was considered as being one of the favourites to win the Brownlow Medal.
 Fyfe finished the season with a career-high disposals (583) and a career-high average, increasing his disposal average to 29.2.
 Fyfe made the 2019 All-Australian Team, his first time making it since 2015, and was named Captain of the team for the first time in his career.
 Fyfe won his second Brownlow Medal, becoming a dual Brownlow Medallist, and becoming the 15th player in VFL/AFL history to win it twice, Fyfe polled a career-high votes (33), beating out the runner-up Patrick Dangerfield by 6 votes (27 votes).